 Advising You Not to Consult or Hire an Attorney

-An insurance adjuster handling your claim will often tell you that you do not need a lawyer to handle your insurance claim.
+An insurance adjuster handling your claim will often tell you that you do not need a personal injury lawyer to handle your insurance claim.
 While this is technically true, it is bad advice.
 Studies have shown repeatedly that insurance claimants represented by an attorney routinely achieve better settlements with insurance companies than those who do not.

 This is because like the adjusters and other attorneys representing the insurance companies, an attorney retained by you has years of experience and knowledge to combat false claims and cut through an insurance company’s stalling tactics.